LimeChain/subsembly/README.md

 - `System`
     Provides low-level types, storage, and functions for your blockchain.
     All other pallets depend on the System library as the basis of your Subsembly runtime.

+#### Core modules
+Some other important modules for the runtime are imported from `subsembly-core`:

 - `Storage`
-    Imported from `subsembly-core` library, it provides access to the storage of the Host.
+    Provides access to the storage of the Host.

 - `Crypto`
     Contains various cryptographic utility functions, such as, signature verification.

 - `Log`
     Contains logging module used to print debug, info or error messages to the Host.

 #### Configurable pallets